bryanmiller89/100-days-of-code/r1-log.md

 # 100 Days Of Code - Log - [Bryan Miller]

 The log of my #100DaysOfCode challenge.
-Started on [August 30, Thursday, 2018].
+Started on [September 3, Monday, 2018].

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)